MariposaPaulette

 Welcome to my blog: MariposaPaulette*

 *Mariposa means "butterfly" in Spanish.
-See my blog posts #2 and #29 to learn about butterflies and their importance in the ecosystem.
+See my blog posts #2 and #29 to learn about butterflies and their role in our ecosystem.

-I started this blog in 2010 with a focus on trade and sustainability.
-Since then, I have deepened my work on the Grassroots Tools of Sustainability; B-Corporations; the Triple Bottom Line of Social, Environmental, and Economic Equity; and ethical leadership.
+I started this blog in 2010, focusing on trade and sustainability as a Professor of International Business Law and Sustainability at Michigan State University.
+I focus on grassroots tools of sustainability, risk assessment, and international trade agreements, and I have led education abroad programs for MSU in Mexico since 1997.
+I transitioned to part-time as of 2020 in my role as Professor Emerita.
+Since then, I have continued to lead Education Abroad Programs.
+Additionally, I have deepened my work on the Grassroots Tools of Sustainability; B-Corporations; the Triple Bottom Line of Social, Environmental, and Economic Equity; and ethical leadership.
 Recently, I have studied and done public speaking on climate change.
-Quite simply, we must address climate change if we are to help the humans and all other living beings on Earth live sustainably.

-My activities as Professor Emerita and how my pursuits relate to this blog:
+This is how continuing activities as Professor Emerita relate to this blog.

-Within this blog, I am continuing to write about sustainability, and I will add more on ethical leadership.
-Additionally, I am adding short essays about my methods and experiences in teaching.
-I am a teacher in my heart and soul, and, in this time of transition, I will devote more time to conversation with others who share my passions for learning and teaching.
+Within this blog, I write about sustainability, ethical leadership, and international learning.
+Additionally, I include short essays about my methods and experiences in teaching.
+I am a teacher in my heart and soul, and I continue to seek ways to be as effective as possible.

 How can we identify ethical behavior and ethical leadership?
 I ask that my students begin by defining ethics as "values or moral principles."
 The next step is to ask, "Which values or moral principles are at stake?"
-My future blog posts will include words about how my students and I study and pursue ethical leadership.
+Several of my blog posts discuss how my students and I study and pursue ethical leadership.

 How can we identify sustainable actions?
 We can examine any personal or business practice or decision through the lens of the Triple Bottom Line (TBL).
 The TBL looks at the economic, environmental, and social effects of our actions and practices.

 How can we promote sustainability in trade and our everyday lives?
-Grassroots tools that promote sustainable trade include Fair Trade, direct trade, cooperatives, organics, and micro-finance as well as local production and purchasing.
-As an extension of that, I teach about B-Corporations, that is, those certified by B-Lab.
+Grassroots tools that promote sustainable trade include Fair Trade, direct trade, cooperatives, organics, micro-finance, and local production and purchasing.
+That includes teaching about B-lab certified corporations.
 This blog introduces you to some of those tools and the people who use them.

-Each of us can make a difference.
-Sometimes the difference is a harm.
+Each of us makes a difference through our daily actions.
+Sometimes the difference is harmful.
 A consumer who chooses the least expensive goods available without considering how they were produced ignores the fact that "someone pays" for the consequences of low wages for workers and abuse of the Earth's resources.
-Business managers promote unsustainable development when they focus on short-term profits and ignore effects of their operations on the environment, employees, community members, and our economy.
+Business managers promote unsustainable development when they focus on short-term profits and ignore the effects of their operations on the environment, employees, community members, and our economy.
 Ethical leadership demands that we work to make a positive difference, and that ethical leadership requires transparency, holistic analysis, long-term perspectives, and thoughtful choices.

-To learn more about the tools of sustainability: Please explore my website at www.tradeandsustainability.com.
-It lists my public presentations and provides links to many of my publications.
-Some are short and in plain language.
-Others are law review articles, providing in-depth exploration of sustainability-related topics.
-The law review articles are written in an accessible style for readers from various backgrounds.
+I provide more about the tools of sustainability elsewhere.
+Please explore my website at www.tradeandsustainability.com.
+It lists my public presentations and provides links to some of my publications.
+Some are short and in plain language, while others are law review articles.
+They give an in-depth exploration of sustainability-related topics, yet they are in plain language, making them accessible to readers from diverse backgrounds.

-In closing, I hope you will learn from the blogs I have posted and return to enjoy new ones.
+In closing, I hope you will learn from the blogs you find here.
+Please return to enjoy new ones.

 In pursuit of peace and a more sustainable world for all,